 Selling Your House for Top Dollar Before Moving Into Senior Living

 Most experts are predicting a housing market rebound this year.
-If you’re moving into a senior living community, this spring could be the ideal time to sell.
+If you’re moving into a senior living community, now could be the ideal time to sell.
 Of course, if you’ve lived in your home for decades, some things may have changed since the last time you were in the real estate market.
 Not to worry, here are some suggestions and tips to help ensure you get the most for your home.

 Your Real Estate Professional

-Working with a skilled real estate agent who knows your local market inside and out can help you sell your home more quickly, and often, for more money.
+Working with a skilled real estate agent, who knows your local market inside and out, can help you sell your home more quickly and, often, for more money.
 An experienced agent will have connections that could help you find the right buyer.
 Don’t be afraid to interview multiple agents.
 You’re more likely to find a better fit by exploring several options.
 Once you’ve found an agent you like, verify their license with your state’s department of real estate.
 Also, check their online reviews or ask about previous clients that you could contact as references.
 When you begin reaching out to prospective agents, let them know what your ideal closing timeline is to see if it’s realistic and how they can help you meet it.

 Know Your Home’s Current Value